 IV.
 COMPETITION ARRANGEMENTS

-The student orientation for the competition will be held at 5:30 p.m., Tuesday, April 10, 2018.
-Teams may sign up for available practice rooms on Tuesday (email Jenam@nama.org to reserve a time).
-Each team is allowed 1 one-hour practice slot and should be considerate of other schools’ practice times.
-Teams should only be present in the competition rooms during their designated times.
+The Student Orientation for the competition will be held Tuesday, April 14, 2020.
+Teams may sign up for available practice rooms on Tuesday (email email@example.com to reserve a time).
+Each team is allowed one practice slot and should be considerate of other schools’ practice times.
+Teams should only be present in the competition rooms during their designated practice times.

-Preliminary competition begins on Wednesday morning, April 11, 2018.
+Preliminary competition begins on Wednesday morning, April 15, 2020.
 Each team competes in one of six heats.
-The previous year’s semi-finalists are randomly seeded into each of the six preliminary heats.
+The previous year’s finalists are randomly seeded into each of the six preliminary heats.
 All other teams will be assigned by random selection.
 The top two teams will be selected from each heat and advance to the semi-finals.

-The semi-finals take place from 12:30 – 3 p.m., Wednesday afternoon, April 11, 2018.
+The semifinals take place Wednesday afternoon, April 15, 2020.
 There will be three groups of semi-finalists.
 Each group will consist of four teams.
-Semi-final heats will be assigned randomly.
-Two teams from each group of semi-finalists will advance to finals.
-Preliminary critiques will be held that afternoon from 3-4 p.m.
+Semifinal heats will be assigned randomly.
+Two teams from each group of semifinalists will advance to finals.
+Preliminary critiques will be held that afternoon.

-The finals will be Thursday afternoon, April 12, 2018.
-The top six semi-final teams will compete for first through sixth positions.
-Finalists will present to a panel of five experienced judges; and the results will be announced at the student awards ceremony that evening.
-Practice times will be assigned to the six competing teams for the morning of April 12.
+The finals will be Thursday afternoon, April 16, 2020.
+The top six semifinal teams will compete for first through sixth positions.
+Finalists will present to a panel of five experienced judges, then the results will be announced at the student awards ceremony that evening.
+Practice times will be assigned to the six competing teams for the morning of April 16.
 THE ROOM WILL BE KEPT LOCKED WHEN IT IS NOT IN USE FOR THESE PRACTICES.

 As a way to reward the students for their hard work, the name of the winning team will be recognized during the closing general session in an announcement to the professionals.